elastic/kibana/src/bower_components/requirejs-text/README.md

 The text plugin tries to detect what environment it is available for loading text resources, Node, XMLHttpRequest (XHR) or Rhino, but sometimes the Node or Rhino environment may have loaded a library that introduces an XHR implementation.
-You can foce the environment implementation to use by passing an "env" module config to the plugin:
+You can force the environment implementation to use by passing an "env" module config to the plugin:

 ```javascript